SalesConnection/Docusaurus-sc/docs/Can't find new created job.md

    **Filter job here:** https://salesconnection.my/activity/scheduler
 2. Click the calender icon in the top right, can change the month that you want to view, you will able to view the newly created job.<br>

+<emsp> **Mobile App:**<br>
+1. At the Sales Connection mobile app, select "Schedule" page in the bottom center.
+2. Select the filter icon in top right of the page.
+3. You can either filter the job by date, job category, or job status.<br>

 *OR* <br>

 1. Use the search bar at the top center.